 Step 1: Visit this page of Microsoft TechNet, and download Autologon utility.
 Extract the zip file to get the executable file.

 Step 2: Run the Autologon tool.
-When you see the User Account Control prompt, click Yes button to see the license agreement dialog.
+When you see the User Account Control prompt, click the Yes button to see the license agreement dialog.

 Step 3: The Autologon tool automatically fills out the username and domain field.
 You just have to type the password.

 Type the password for your user account and then click Enable.
 That’s it!

 IMPORTANT: If you’re using a Microsoft account to sign in, please fill in your full email address in the username field and then enter the password.

 Step 4: You will see the following dialog “Autologon successfully configured” message.